It\^o versus H\"anggi-Klimontovich: Introduction

 The theory of stochastic differential equations of either Itô or Stratonovich type is well established \cite{evans,kuo,oksendal}.
 It relies on the properties of these integrals.
 The Itô integral can be defined as

 where $\Delta_n=\{t_0, t_1, \ldots,t_{n-1}, t_n\}$ is a partition of $[0, t]$, for which $\|\Delta_n\|:=\max_{1\leq j \leq n}(t_j-t_{j-1})$ is its diameter.
-Although this is sometimes referred to as a weak sense of the Itô integration, while the strong or classical sense results from substituting the limit in probability by a limit in mean square.
+This is sometimes referred to as a weak sense of the Itô integration, whereas the strong or classical sense results from substituting the limit in probability by a limit in mean square.
 In words, the Itô integral is defined as a suitable limit of Riemann sums in which the integrand is evaluated at the left endpoint of each subinterval.
 The Stratonovich integral, at least as it is mainly conceived in the physics literature, would be the corresponding limit of Riemann sums but with the integrand evaluated at the midpoint of each subinterval; to be precise:

 This definition might be slightly modified in mathematical texts.
-The mathematical properties of both integrals has been studied \cite{evans,kuo,oksendal} and their applications in physics has been discussed \cite{Mannella,Kampen}.
-Actually, the preference in the use of either of these two integrals in physical models has generated much debate along the decades, and this two-folded choice has been known as the \emph{Itô versus Stratonovich dilemma}.
+The mathematical properties of both integrals have been studied \cite{evans,kuo,oksendal} and their applications in physics have been discussed \cite{bhattacharyay2020generalization,bhattacharyay2025active,Mannella,Kampen}; for their applications beyond physics one can see, for instance, reference \cite{ontology}.
+Actually, the preference in the use of either of these two integrals in physical models has generated much debate along the decades, and this twofold choice has been known as the \emph{Itô versus Stratonovich dilemma}.
 As a result of this debate, a folkloric thought emerged: the Itô interpretation of noise should be preferred in mathematics while the Stratonovich interpretation should be preferred in physics.
 Of course, this simplistic rule of thumb constitutes an erroneous approach to such a complex question.
-More detailed discussions on this dilemma can be found in \cite{ce,cescudero,cescudero2,em}, where it is shown how the Itô integral might overtake the Stratonovich one in many physical instances.
+More detailed discussions on this dilemma can be found in \cite{bhattacharyay2020generalization,bhattacharyay2025active,ce,cescudero,cescudero2,em}, where it is shown how the Itô integral might overtake the Stratonovich one in many physical instances (see also \cite{roberts2025stochastic}).

 Nevertheless, this preeminence of the Itô versus Stratonovich dilemma in the literature has not hidden the fact that there is an infinite number of potential meanings of the quoted integral in equation \eqref{wn_interpretation}.
 Simply by comparison with the other two integrals and symmetry, one is tempted to propose a third variant: